b3nparker/Introduction-to-Cryptography/README.md

 ## Examinable Material
 ### 1. Encryption
-- Definition of Shannon Cipher.
+- Definition of Shannon cipher.
 - Definition of perfect security.
 - One-time pad and its limitations.
 - Prove if a cipher is perfectly secure or not.
-- Definition of Computational Cipher.
+- Definition of computational cipher.
 - Definition of semantic security (standard and bit-guessing).
 - Given that $\mathcal{E}$ is semantically secure, prove that $\mathcal{E}$ (that is a simple variant of $\mathcal{E}$) is (or is not) semantically secure.
 - Prove that semantic security is stronger than weaker notions of security.

-### 2. Stream ciphers
+### 2. Stream Ciphers
-- Definition of Pseuodo-random generators (PRGs).
+- Definition of pseuodo-random generators (PRGs).
 - Definition of PRG security.
 - Given that $G$ is a secure PRG, prove (or disprove) that $G'$ (that is a simple variant of $G$) is a secure PRG.
 - Informally argue why stream cipher is semantically secure.
 - Reproduce the parallel and sequential compositions of PRGs.
 Informally argue about their security.

+### 3. Block Ciphers
+- Definition of block cipher.
+- Security definition of block cipher.
+- DES and its variants (e.g., Triple-DES).
+- Definition of pseudo-random function (PRF).
+- Security definition of PRF.
+- PRF switching lemma.
+- Deterministic counter mode (constructing PRGs from PRFs).
+- The Luby-Rackoff construction (constructing block ciphers from PRFs).
+- Tree construction (constructing PRFs from PRGs) and variable length tree construction.